 Have you made up your mind to go abroad for a study semester, internship or language course?
 Then your next step is to apply!

-If you plan to do a semester abroad at a partner university, your will submit your application through the International Center.
-The application is always submitted the year before the planned stay abroad.
-Applying is a multi-stage process.
-In the application, you can select up to three preferred universities.
-You’ll need various documents to apply.
-These include proof of proficiency in the language of instruction in your destination country.
+If you want to do an internship, language course, or other shorter stay abroad, you'll need to arrange that on your own.
+However, for a semester abroad at a partner university, please apply through the International Center.
+This is always done a year before you intend to travel.
+During the multi-stage application process, you can select up to three preferred universities.
+The required application documents include proof of your proficiency in the language of instruction for your chosen country abroad.

 Applications to the International Center are always submitted in the academic year prior to your planned stay abroad.
 There are several application rounds:

-- Early to mid-December: Non-European partner universities for the entire upcoming academic year (that is, both fall and spring semesters)
+- Early to mid-December: Non-European partner universities for the entire upcoming academic year (both fall and spring semesters)

-- Mid-January to end of January: European partner universities for the entire upcoming academic year (that is, both fall and spring semesters)
+- Mid-January to end of January: European partner universities for the entire upcoming academic year (both fall and spring semesters)

 - End of March to mid-May: Non-European and European partner universities for spring semester of the upcoming academic year